 12:15 - 1:30 p.m.
 Lunch on your own

 1:30 - 3:00 p.m.
 From Idea to Marketplace - Knowledge Management Processes

-Technology transfer and commercialization of intellectual property is one of the most difficult things for universities do well.
+Technology transfer and commercialization of intellectual property is one of the most difficult things for universities to do well.
 Some universities have "cracked the code," and others still flounder.
 What differentiates the successful from the others?
 Those that have "cracked the code," in most instances have created a regional system of resources, working in concert towards a common goal.
-Session will discuss how the various components can create a synergy leading to technology cluster development in which entrepreneurial companies grow and thrive.
+The session will discuss how the various components can create a synergy leading to technology cluster development in which entrepreneurial companies grow and thrive.

 3:15 - 4:30 p.m.
 Engaged Research Institutions - at the Heart of TLED Strategies